Velazquez v. Bondi

 Velazquez v.
-Bondi, 604 U.S. ____, is a United States Supreme Court case holding that voluntary departure deadlines that end on a weekend or public holiday are automatically extended to the following business day for the purposes of filing a post-decision motion to reopen or reconsider immigration removal proceedings.
+Bondi, 604 U.S. 712, is a United States Supreme Court case holding that voluntary departure deadlines that end on a weekend or public holiday are automatically extended to the following business day for the purposes of filing a post-decision motion to reopen or reconsider immigration removal proceedings.

 Background

 Under of the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA), the Attorney General can permit an alien of good moral character to voluntarily depart from the United States within 60 days of an adverse decision in immigration removal hearings.
 If the non-citizen fails to depart during that period, they are fined and barred from applying from immigration relief, such as cancelling their removal, for ten years.
 However, these penalties do not apply if the alien files a motion to reconsider their immigration proceedings within the 60-day period.

-In 2005, Hugo Abisai Monsaluo Velazquez, a citizen of Mexico, illegally entered the United States.
+In 2005, Hugo Abisai Monsalvo Velazquez, a citizen of Mexico, illegally entered the United States.
 In 2011, the US Department of Homeland Security initiated removal proceedings against him.
 In March 2019, an immigration judge denied Velazquez's attempt at withholding of removal under the United Nations Convention Against Torture, but he was granted a 60-day voluntary departure period.

 In October 2021, the Board of Immigration Appeals (BIA) dismissed Velazquez's April 2019 appeal of the immigration judge's decision, restarting the 60-day voluntary departure period.
 When Velazquez filed a December 2021 motion to reopen his proceedings based on the Supreme Court's April 2021 ruling in Niz-Chavez v.
 Garland, it was rejected by the BIA because the 60-day period had already ended.
 Whereas the Executive Office for Immigration Review automatically extends filing deadlines that end on a weekend or public holiday to the following business day, the BIA distinguishes voluntary departure as an action that is equally possible to conduct on weekdays, weekends, and holidays.

 In December 2023, the Court of Appeals for the Tenth Circuit denied Velazquez's appeal, applying Skidmore deference to the BIA's persuasive interpretation of the statutory deadline.
 This decision created a circuit split from the Ninth Circuit's 2012 ruling in Meza-Vallejos v.
 Holder.
 Whereas the Ninth Circuit reasoned that the voluntary departure period must end on a day that the BIA was capable of receiving motions to reopen proceedings, the Tenth Circuit focused on how extensions violate a textualist interpretation of the statutory deadline.